-If your chore list includes “organizing my photos” you might look at the endless stream of smart phone photos and think, “Oh, wow!” followed by “Do I really have time for this?!”

-And after about 20 minutes, you turn your attention to a more fun project like planning your family’s summer vacation or making more coffee.

-**AS UPDATED:**

-If your chore list includes “organizing my photos” you might look at the endless stream of smart phone photos and think, “Oh, wow!” followed by “Do I really have time for this?!”
+If “organize your photos” is on your chore list then you might look at the endless stream of smartphone photos and think, “Oh, wow!” followed by “Do I really have time for this?!”

 And after about 20 minutes, you turn your attention to a more fun project like planning your family’s summer vacation or making more coffee.